PiPass/blockpage/README.md

 * Requires webroot index
 * Requires end-user to (sometimes) clear their DNS cache
 * Configuration is not automated
+* Does not work on websites with HSTS header cached :(

 Future Ideas